Azure/azure-signalr/docs/management-sdk-guide.md

 ```

-You can generate the endpoint for SignalR clients connecting to your Azure SignalR Service.
-You can also generate the access token for SignalR clients connecting to your Azure SignalR Service in serverless mode.
+Usually you don't want to expose your connection string to SignalR clients.
+In this situation, the SignalR clients connect to a specific endpoint which will return a special negotiation response and redirect clients to your Azure SignalR Service from the connection string.

+> Read more details about the redirection at SignalR's [Negotiation Protocol](https://github.com/aspnet/SignalR/blob/master/specs/TransportProtocols.md#post-endpoint-basenegotiate-request).

 Both of endpoint and access token are useful when you want to redirect SignalR clients to your Azure SignalR Service.
-The sample on how to use Management SDK to redirect SignalR clients to Azure SignalR Service can be found [here](https://github.com/aspnet/AzureSignalR-samples/tree/master/samples/Management).

-> Usually you don't want to expose your connection string to SignalR clients.
-In this situation, the SignalR clients connect to a spacific endpoint which will return a special negotiation response and redirect clients to your Azure SignalR Service from the connection string.
-Read more details about the redirection at SignalR's [Negotiation Protocol](https://github.com/aspnet/SignalR/blob/master/specs/TransportProtocols.md#post-endpoint-basenegotiate-request).
+You can use the instance of `IServiceManager` generate the endpoint and corresponding access token for SignalR clients to connect to your Azure SignalR Service.

 ``` C#
 var clientEndpoint = serviceManager.GetClientEndpoint("<Your Hub Name>");
 var accessToken = serviceManager.GenerateClientAccessToken("<Your Hub Name>", "<Your User ID>");
 ```

+The sample on how to use Management SDK to redirect SignalR clients to Azure SignalR Service can be found [here](https://github.com/aspnet/AzureSignalR-samples/tree/master/samples/Management).

 ### Create and Use ServiceHubContext

-You can create a instance of `IServiceHubContext` to publish messages or manage group membership.
+You can create an instance of `IServiceHubContext` to publish messages or manage group membership.
 The sample on how to use Management SDK to publish messages to SignalR clients can be found [here](https://github.com/aspnet/AzureSignalR-samples/tree/master/samples/Management).

 ``` C#
 try